 I have been sat in my bed trying to figure out how to write a blog post about how I have not written any blog posts for ages and (shockingly) I don’t seem to be able to get started.
 Well, until this little burst anyway.
-But this is just incoherent rambling isn’t it?
+But this is just incoherent rambling, isn’t it?
 This isn’t updating you on Undead Blackout or Omvorm or announcing a new game.
 This is just waffle.
 Maybe that’s what I need right now.
-Maybe you just need some waffle right now.
+Maybe you just need some waffles right now.
 Maybe the idea of reading about an awesome new mechanic I spent hours and hours on just bores you to death.
-I am just going to keep typing crap and see if we can’t shape it into something decent afterwards.
+I am just going to keep typing crap and see if we can’t shape it into something decent afterward.
 Or I will just say ‘fuck it’ and hit that big blue Publish button.
 WordPress looks different.
 Has anyone else got this?
 I think it is because I installed something called Gutenberg.
-Apparently this is just the beta for the next proper update to WordPress.
+Apparently, this is just the beta for the next proper update to WordPress.
 Seems fine.
 Just different.
-OK this is not interesting to anyone.
+OK, this is not interesting to anyone.
 Right.
-A question from the audience...
+A question from the audience;

 Why haven’t you actually bothered to write any blog posts or tweet much for the past four months?

-Wow.
-No messing about there.
-Straight for the jugular.
-Well it is complicated.
+Well, it is complicated.
 I mean, it isn’t really.
-I could have done.
-But I haven’t done.
-OK I am making it complicated now.
-Let’s go back to the end of summer.
+I could have done it.
+But I haven’t done it.
+OK, I am making it complicated now.
+Let’s go back to the end of the summer.
 We were all sad about England having lost in the World Cup, it was 150 degrees during the day and everyone was on fire.
 And I lost my job.
 Not because I am rubbish or anything, no this was me being made redundant as my former employers were not doing so well.
-Initially I was very relaxed about this.
+Initially, I was very relaxed about this.
 I got a very solid redundancy package and decided to spend the time working on Omvorm’s Switch port and then would finish the Undead Blackout updates, all while casually searching for a new job.
 The first part of that happened and Omvorm landed on Nintendo Switch in early September but the job hunt wasn’t going particularly well, I had had a couple of dodgy interviews and then it happened – my confidence just disappeared.
 Why?
 Can’t tell you.
-Perhaps a combination of struggling with job, running out of money, having some kind of existential crisis and trying to plan a wedding.
+Perhaps a combination of struggling with the job, running out of money, having some kind of existential crisis, and trying to plan a wedding.
 Perhaps.
-Also the lack of routine was messing with my head.
+Also, the lack of routine was messing with my head.
 I missed my routine.